prxtxk/CodeDigger/Tasks/Task4/problem.md

 Ritesh and Rachit recently became experts on Codeforces.
 Ought of happiness, they decided to throw a party.
 They prepared a list of their common friends.

-The list consists of N people(N is even).
+The list consists of 2N people.
 But they do not want their friends to be lonely.
 So they went to Seer Uttu.
 Uttu gave them a list of M pairs.
 Each pair contains 2 numbers i and j denoting i and j are good friends.

 So they perform the following operations N times to find N pairs: